halseth/output-zero/docs/ln_gossip.md

 proof systems and hardware acceleration.

 ### Handling received channel_announcement_zk
-When a node receives a `channel_accnouncement_zk` message, it will first use the `pk_hash` to check whether this is a channel already known to the node.
+When a node receives a `channel_announcement_zk` message, it will first use the `pk_hash` to check whether this is a channel already known to the node.
 The `pk_hash` is deterministic and unique per channel.
 It will then verify the proof if it has a type known to the node.
 Otherwise it will ignore it.